ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Possible values:

--   true  — Check column or sampling expression is correct during table creation
+-   true  — Check column or sampling expression is correct at table creation
--   false — Check column or sampling expression is at table creation will be ignored.
+-   false — Check column or sampling expression is correct at table creation will be ignored.

 Default value: `true`.